rngtang/Telephone-Assistant/README.md

 ### Activate the Virtual Environment

 In order for the project to work, it is necessary to activate the virtual environment.
-To do so, you will need to cd into the directory that contains the project.
-You can do so by running the following commandsrun the following commands:
+To do so, you will need to move into the directory that contains the project.

-This command is used to enter the directory where the project is.
 The location of the project may vary depending on where you cloned it.
+You can do so by running the following commands:

 ```bash
 cd /telephone-assistant
 ```

 The following command activates the virtual environment:

 ```bash
 source openai-env/bin/activate
 ```

-### Install requirements
+### Install Requirements

-To make sure the program runs as expected, run the following command to install the requirements
+Next, to confirm the program can execute as expected, run the following command to install the requirements:

 ```bash
 pip install -r requirements.txt